Offenses took a holiday on wild-card weekend

-CHICAGO — Maybe it was the absence of all those high-powered offenses on byes.
+CHICAGO (AP) — Maybe it was the absence of all those high-powered offenses on byes.

 Perhaps it was the jitters for some younger teams, particularly their quarterbacks: Deshaun Watson, Mitchell Trubisky and Lamar Jackson.